nMckenryan/Borrius-Pokedex-Scraper/README.md

 3. Wait for the process to completes (takes around >2 minutes)
 4. Open the `borrius_pokedex_data.json` file in your favorite text editor and enjoy

+### Running the Docker Container/Api locally

+0. Install all required dependancies (make sure docker desktop is running)
+1. Run `docker build -t borrius-pokemon-scraper .`
+2. Run `docker run -p 8000:8000 borrius-pokemon-scraper`

 ### TO DO

-- [x] Collate Alolan, Hisui, Galar Forms
+- [x] Collate Alolan, Hisui, Galar Forms invluded in the game
-  - [] Get this data from yda
   - [] Add to dex after original versions (e.g. 30.a? )
 - [] Fix issue with generating Starters intermittently. failing tests.

-- [x] Display Special Encounter Pokemon data
+- [x] - Rewrite evolution compile
-  - [ ] Collate (include in search but not basic?)
+  - [] - integrate
-  - [ ] Get pokemon evolutions data from pokeapi for spec. encounter [ ] Fix: Could not find learned move table for 10186
+ [ ] Fix: Could not find learned move table for 10186

 ### FUTURE FEATURES:

 - [ ] Reconfigure for use with Yda
+- [x] Display Special Encounter Pokemon data
+  - [ ] Get pokemon evolutions data from pokeapi for spec. encounter